 An important component of this fellowship program is to increase the amount of financial education and counseling services available to military members, and to ensure that certificants have a significant amount of financial counseling and/or financial education experience.
 To that end, all fellowship recipients will be required to complete up to 1,000 experience hours.
 Because scholarship awardees are spread around the world, specific placement is not provided.
-Those with previous educational and/or work experience in finance or counseling (or a related field) may be assigned fewer practicum hours than those having no previous experience.
+Those with previous educational and/or work experience in finance or counseling (or a related field) may be assigned fewer experience hours than those having no previous experience.

 How much time is required to complete the experience?

-Normally, the program requires a minimum of 1,000 hours of admissible financial counseling experience.
+Normally, the program requires a minimum of 1,000 hours of financial counseling experience.
 However, in order to provide flexibility and to accommodate the challenges of the military family lifestyle, AFCPE® has adapted the experience requirements for the recipients of the FINRA Foundation Military Spouse Fellowship.
 Fellowship recipients will be required to fulfill a minimum of 400 hours and no more than 1,000 hours (the experience hour requirement will be determined by AFCPE® based on your previous relevant experience in the field).
-Fellowship recipients may begin tracking and reporting practicum hours in September of the year your program begins.
+Fellowship recipients may begin tracking and reporting hours in September of the year your program begins.

 Am I required to complete my experience hours at a military installation?

 While this program is intended to give back to the military community, we understand that not all applicants live near a military installation.
 In that situation, we encourage participants to take advantage of virtual opportunities that can serve the military community.
-Additionally, don’t forget your National Guard or Reserve community, civic organizations and non-profit organizations; they may have opportunities that are closer to where you live.
+Additionally, don’t forget your National Guard or Reserve community, civic organizations, and non-profit organizations; they may have opportunities that are closer to where you live.
 AFCPE® will provide you with a letter of introduction explaining the program and your training to any company or organization you hope to work with to complete your experience requirements.